I started my journey of mindful consumption almost 10 years ago after reading the following words by Zen Master Thich Nhat Hanh.

 “When I drink my tea mindfully, I can see the universe in my tea.”

 I had no understanding of what the words meant.
 At best, I was only able to sense a profoundly deep nature of such a practice.
 Although I did not understand the words, when I read them, something inside me woke up.
 I knew at a very deep level that I had found something I had been searching for.

 The practice of mindful consumption revolutionizes.
 It has the capacity to revolutionize you and it has the capacity to revolutionize our world.
 I drink my tea differently than I did 10 years ago.
 Before I practiced mindful consumption, I practiced mindlessness and forgetfulness.
 I would drink my tea in the morning while checking my email, making a shopping list, and watching the news all at the same time.
 I did not taste or enjoy my tea.
 In our fast-paced world, we proudly, call this “multi-tasking”.

 Consume in a manner that grows your capacity for love and peace.

 Being proud of multi-tasking is ignorant.
 It is the same as being proud of not showing up to live your own life.

 When we are listening, we are consuming.
 When you are listening to resolve a misunderstanding with another, be mindful of how you are listening.
-If your listening has the qualities of impatience, anger and judgement, there will be karmic effects to the outcome of your conversation.
+If your listening has the qualities of impatience, anger, and judgment, there will be karmic effects on the outcome of your conversation.
 If you can listen with patience, peace, and openness, there will be a different outcome.

 be in peace - diane